Skip to content

 before the punters board and the microphone

 cuts in.
-Call it dissociation from men and midges
+Call it disassociation from men and midges

 under this nothing sky, reddening of the skin